YarboJanks/buffered.io/source/_posts/2012-06-10-webmachine-erlydtl-and-riak-part-5.markdown

 ok
 {% endcodeblock %}

-To modify all the `app.config` files easily we can run one simple command:
+To modify all the `app.config` files easily we can run one simple command from the `dev` (the parent folder which contains all the dev Riak instances):

--> TODO: add the two wildcards to the path below
 {% codeblock lang:bash %}
-riak/dev $ vim ./-wildcardsgohere-/app.config
+riak/dev $ vim ./**/app.config
 {% endcodeblock %}

 This will open [VIM][] with all of the `app.config` files open so that we can easily made the necessary modifications.
 In each of these files, find the `riak_kv` configuration section and change the backend like so: